SEO Versus CRO: Which Is More Beneficial?

 Engineering encompasses everything from the technical running of the site, to its design features and aesthetic.
 If the site is too slow, visitors will bounce.
 If the UX and UI are unappealing, you’re setting yourself up for failure.

-The highest performing websites take these pain points into account and design with them in mind, read more here.
+The highest performing websites take these pain points into account and design with them in mind, which help them to increase conversions.

 Consider these following pain points: